FAQS

 I have recently changed to haylage and my horse’s droppings have become much looser.
 Is there anything I can feed to help with this?

 There are many reasons why your horse may have developed loose droppings.
 It seems likely that on this occasion it may be linked to his recent change in forage type.
-Hay and haylage are fermented in the horses large intestine with the help from a population of bacteria and other important microbes.
+Hay and haylage are fermented in the horse’s large intestine (hindgut) with the help from a population of bacteria and other important microbes.
 A change in diet can disrupt this sensitive hindgut environment causing your horse's droppings to become loose.

-Another thing to remember is that haylage has a higher moisture content than hay thus the amount of fibre your horse receives from the same weight will be much less.
+Another thing to remember is that haylage has a higher moisture content than hay and so the amount of fibre your horse receives from the same weight will be much less.
 As a result you will need to feed more haylage than hay to fulfil your horse’s fibre requirements but remember it is usually of higher nutritional value and you will be feeding more calories.
 To enable you to calculate how much haylage your horse needs we recommend that you have it analysed using our Forage Analysis service.

 Will grass provide my horse with everything they need?